dudeperf3ct/Competitions/README.md

 # Competitions

-This repo contains code for various competitions grouped together into various categories.
+This repo contains code of various competitions grouped together into various categories.